 - Theodore J. Hanwick Scholarship.
-Awarded annually to an upperclass student majoring in physics.
-Established in 1976 by the Augsburg College Department of Physics and friends to honor Dr. Hanwick on his 20th anniversary as a member of the Augsburg faculty and founder of the department.
+Awarded annually to an upper-class student majoring in Physics.
+Established in 1976 by the Augsburg University Department of Physics and friends to honor Dr. Hanwick on his 20th anniversary as a member of the Augsburg faculty and founder of the department.

 - Clarence and Otillia Richter Scholarship.
 The Clarence and Otillia Richter Memorial Scholarship was established in February 2003.
-The Clarence and Otillia Richter Memorial Scholarship is to provide financial assistance to an upper class physics major with preference given to a student who also participates in the music and/or campus ministry programs of the College.
+The Clarence and Otillia Richter Memorial Scholarship is to provide financial assistance to an upper class (junior or senior) Physics major with preference given to a student who also participates in the Music and/or Campus Ministry programs of the University.
 The scholarship will be awarded to a student who demonstrates academic achievement and financial need.

-- NASA Spacegrant Scholarships.
-This scholarship supports the advancement of academically focused undergraduates seeking professional careers in the natural sciences, especially space physics & engineering, mathematics, and science/mathematics education.
-Six scholarships of up $2,000 each are awarded annually to students who are sophomores-seniors.
+- NASA Space Grant Scholarships.
+This scholarship supports the advancement of academically focused undergraduates seeking professional careers in the natural sciences, especially Space Physics & Engineering, Mathematics, and Science/Mathematics Education.
+Four to eight scholarships of up $1,000 or $2,000 each are awarded annually to students who are sophomores-seniors.

 - AugSTEM Scholarships.
 The AugSTEM Scholars Program encourages academically talented juniors and seniors with financial need to enter programs of graduate study or employment in Science, Technology, or Mathematics.
 The program awards scholarships up to $7,000 each.